nagababumo/adult_salary_prediction/README.md

 # adult_salary_prediction

-here we predicted the salary based on terms like hours_per_week , education_num , capital_loss.
+Target Variable : salary (<=50K, >50K)

 i scaled the data using standard_Scaler

 and i performed predictive analysis by logistic regression

-see the file to know about accuracy,confusion matrix,classification_report
+go through the file to know about accuracy,confusion matrix,classification_report

 i did this project with the  help of my basics in machine learning gained from fmml course (iiit hyd).